-The name comes from an encounter Paul had at the old Chicago's Dog and Beef shop that was near the Unicorn on Juneau in Milwaukee.
+The name comes from an encounter Paul had at the old Chicago's Dog and Beef shop that was near the Sydney HiH building that housed The Unicorn on Juneau in Milwaukee.
 Seems Paul was staring up at the menu board for some time, lost in deep deliberation with himself, when a voice gradually came to his attention.
 Softly at first, slowly growing in volume.

 "Guy.
 Hey Guy...
 Guy.
 Earth to Guy.
 Come in Guy."